akuepfer/P4-frontend-nanodegree-mobile-portfolio/README.md

 ### Configration

-The file `gulpfile.js` is a JavaScript with the task of the gulp build.
-The tasks of the gulpfile are:
+The build file `gulpfile.js` is a JavaScript file with the task of the gulp build.
+The tasks for this project are:

 Tasks to clean

-* **clean:dist** - Delete all files generated in the dist directroy tree.
+* **clean:dist** - Deletes all files generated in the `dist` directory tree.
-* **clean:download** - Removes files downloaded by download:font and download:analytics task.
-These files have been processed by minify-css and minify:js and are stored after processing at dist/css and dist/js
+* **clean:download** - Removes files downloaded by the download:font and download:analytics tasks.
+These files will be processed by the minify-css and minify:js tasks and are stored after processing under `dist/css` and `dist/js`.

 Tasks to download files

-* **download:font** - Donload Google font file.
+* **download:font** - Download Google font file.
 To support embeding by the 'critical' plugin, the file must be stored on the local disk.
-* **download:analytics** -Download Google analytics.js file.
+* **download:analytics** - Download Google analytics.js file.
 For 100% page insight file has to be served through own web server with at least one week cache life time.

-Tasks to minify compress files
+Tasks to minify or compress files

-* **minify:image** - optimize / compress images
+* **minify:image** - Optimize / compress images.
-* **minify:js** - minify JavaScript files
+* **minify:js** - Minify JavaScript files.
-* **minify-css** - minify CSS files
+* **minify-css** -Minify CSS files.

 Task to process HTML files

-* **critical** - process HTML files
+* **critical** - Process HTML files.
-  * replace remote HTTP URLs with references to local downloaded files (to set HTTP header directives for caching)
+  * Replace remote HTTP URLs with references to local downloaded files (to be able to set HTTP header directives for caching)
-  * minify HTML
+  * Minify HTML.
-  * generate & inline critical-path CSS
+  * Generate and inline critical-path CSS.

-Task to run Google Page Speed Indeed from gulp
+Task to run Google Page Speed Insights from gulp

-* **psi:mobile** - run Google Page Speed Indeed
+* **psi:mobile** - Run Google Page Speed Insights for mobile page score.
-* **psi:desktop** - run Google Page Speed Indeed
+* **psi:desktop** - Run Google Page Speed Insights for desktop page score.

-Summary of Task
+Summary tasks

 * **build** - Single task to execute all of the tasks above at once
 * **default** - Task executed when gulp is called without a task argument